 Making a Simple Plan for the Holidays

-Even if you’re not usually the type to make a holiday plan, I encourage you to give it a shot, especially if you are planner-challenged like me.
+Even if you’re not usually the type to use a holiday planner, I encourage you to give it a shot, especially if you are planning-challenged like me.
 Here are some reasons to consider it:

 - Focus on Priorities – There are so many things competing for our time, energy, and money this time of year.
 Keeping a simple plan in place helps us to zoom in on the things that are most important to us so we don’t get distracted.
 It makes for more meaningful holidays!

 - Fit in the Fun Things – I have been guilty of skipping a lot of the fun activities we like to do for the holidays because the days just fly by and they don’t stay on my radar.
 This year I want to do those things without packing the days full.
 I need to schedule them or they won’t happen!

 - Sanity Saver – Sometimes just writing out a plan is enough to help remember what it is.
 When it comes to the holiday meals, parties, family activities, gift-giving, and more, outlining a plan will help save our sanity when things begin to get busy.

 I love making plans but tend to ditch them if I lose sight of them.
 To actually use your plan all the way through the holidays, keep it in a place that is visible each day.
 Perhaps it’s tucked into the homeschool planner you have on the counter all the time, tacked to your kitchen wall, or tucked in your Bible.
 Wherever you can’t miss it, put it there.
 Browse through it each morning to catch the things you wanted to and keep your plans in mind.

 Another thing to remember is that a planner is a flexible tool to help you – not some rigid schedule you have to keep to or you’ve failed.
 Think of it as YOUR flexible plan that can change as needs arise.
 The important thing is to use it and not let it fall on the wayside!
 If your plans need re-working, doing that will help you process things and have a better grip on what’s on your plate.